pauleveritt/sphinx-bulma/docs/diary.rst

 over ``rellinks`` and make header nav entries.
 Add a "Home" in front and point it and the logo to the ``master_doc``.
 Change the download thing to the search box.

+Went a bit farther than I should.
+Put in some (dumb) tests to see if we are on the home page.
+If so, put in the hero and 3 columns.
+If not, put in the page contents.